Jackson appears to remain ‘on track’ for confirmation, senators say

 Hawley and Jackson’s other Republican opponents have only one remaining point of political leverage — boycotting the Senate Judiciary Committee meetings that will take place in the coming weeks to report her nomination to the floor.

 Under Senate rules, if all Republicans failed to attend meetings of the evenly split committee, there would be no quorum and thus no business could be conducted.
-It was a tactic successfully used in the Senate Banking Committee earlier this year to delay and ultimately force the withdrawal of Federal Reserve nominee Sarah Bloom Raskin.
+It was a tactic successfully used in the Senate Banking Committee earlier this year to delay and ultimately force the withdrawal of Federal Reserve Board nominee Sarah Bloom Raskin.

 But Sen. Charles E. Grassley (R-Iowa), the panel’s top Republican, has played down the prospects of a boycott for weeks, and several panel members said Thursday they had no intentions of engaging in the tactic — even amid a fight over sealed sentencing documents from Jackson’s tenure as a trial judge.